 The CFA team will work independently of the processing line.
-The goal of the CFA team is to measure 600 m in 2017, with priority on the ice above the brittle zone.
-This means, that the CFA team will return to EGRIP in 2018 for measurement of the brittle ice and deeper.
-The CFA analyses will be done on one side wedge of the CFA slab for isotopes while one wedge for tephra will be cut and melted for discrete continuous screening.
-This has called for a warm lab. which will be installed in the beginning of the season.
+The goal of the CFA team is to measure as much ice as possible in 2018, skipping the 800 m - 1250 m brittle zone.
+This means, that the CFA team will return to EGRIP in 2019 for measurement of the remaining brittle ice and deepest ice.
+The CFA analyses will be done on one side wedge of the CFA slab for isotopes while one wedge for tephra will be cut and packed separately discrete continuous screening.
+The CFA team has its own warm lab. in the science trench.
 The impurity and gas CFA will be done in Europe.